GaoShanPictures/GAOLIB/README.md

 ## Latest Updates
 - GAOLIB Now Available for blender 4.2 !
+Not fully tested on 4.4 yet

 - New Features : Recursive display of items in central view option, apply pose when double click item option and blend pose when wheel click option are available in the settings window.